 Step 1: Get Organized!

 When a child knows where things go they are more likely to put it back!
 The easiest way to do this is by separating your toys into sections.
 Keep your child's toys on shelves or in bins to help with this.
-You could just shove everything in a big toy-box or stuff it all under the bed, but that wouldn't help keep your child's toys in good working order or prevent them from being lost or broken.
+You could just shove everything in a big toy box or stuff it all under the bed, but that wouldn't help keep your child's toys in good working order or prevent them from being lost or broken.

 By placing a photo of the toy type for each bin, your child can look and identify where it goes.
 There is no overwhelming confusion.
 Your child will know exactly where the toy goes when it is done being played with.

-Step 2: Rules to Play by
+Step 2: Create Playtime Rules

 One of the best rules that parents can learn from school, preschool, or daycare environments is the "one toy at a time" rule.
 Clear and simple: You play with one toy at a time, put it away before you take out a new one.

 This is a tricky one to get started, especially if it's new to you and your child.
-The argument may (or should I say will) come up "But I want to play with my dolls and my ponies" or "But I want to play with my cars and my blocks".
+The argument may (or should I say will) come up "But, I want to play with my dolls and my ponies" or "But I want to play with my cars and my blocks."
 It's perfectly acceptable to let your child play with more than one thing at a time, as long as he/she knows that before any new toys come out, those ones get put back.

 It is a shift between the "dump and run" style of playing, to a more organized style.
 By picking up the toys they are finished with before taking out new ones, there is more room for them to keep playing and having fun!